soMallawa/fbKaakka/README.md

 <img src="https://image.flaticon.com/icons/png/512/92/92031.png" alt="crow" width="150" height="150" />

-FbKaakka is a commandline tool that dig up old photos from your buddy's facebook profile and comment some random shit on photos to reach in their firend's timeline again and ofc have some fun.
+FbKaakka is a command-line tool that dig up old photos from your buddy's facebook profile and comment some random shit on photos to reach in their firend's timeline again and ofc have some fun.

 # Installation